samuel-antunes/samuel-antunes/README.md

 - 🔭 I’m currently working on **an Image Editing app for an Observatory**

-- 🌱 I’m currently learning **Full stack technologies, and how to integrate A.I. into different projects.**

-- 👯 I’m looking to collaborate on **A.I. projects**

 - 👨‍💻 My portfolio is available at [samuel-antunes.github.io](https://samuel-antunes.github.io)

 - 📫 How to reach me **samuelamiranda18@gmail.com**